FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

         the one who pays the gas fee is always the one who initiated the transaction/function

         every transaction/function is atomic and can interact with other contracts or owned accounts

+    - Transactions and Errors

+        transactions are atomic, errors are “state reverting”.
+Errors mean something triggered an handled error like “require”, “assert”, “revert”.
+They cascade even between smart contracts and multiple functions, except for low level functions (address.send, ....).

+        Catching mechanism are not present in Solidity.
+Usually you would do it on top of Solidity code.

+        require will return remaining gas. assert consume all gas. assert used to validate invariants and build robust code. require used to validate user input.

+        “automatic” asserts are triggered in unexpected cases (out of bound index, division by 0, byshifting by negative amount, .....)

+        “automatic” requires are triggered in specific cases (your contract receives ether without payable modifier, your contract receives ether at a getter function, ....)